vitali-fedulov/hyper/README.md

 For me TODO: Add example code.

 For you: use test files to get an idea.
-First make buckets, then hash set.
+First make buckets as in buckets_test.go, then hash set as in hashes_test.go.